 Camp Savuti is all about its prime positioning on the Savuti Channel.
 It is an unfenced camp and receives regular wildlife visitors, and offers a diverse landscape ideal for game viewing.
-If you're lucky you'll notice elephants browsing the trees in camp, while hippos grunt from the cool waters and birds flit between branches, creating a game-viewing paradise right in front of camp.
+If you're lucky you'll notice elephants browsing the trees in camp, and birds flit between branches, creating a game-viewing paradise right in front of camp.

 The experience at Camp Savuti can be described as camping in style.
 The tented suites are luxuriously adorned with carpeted floors, ample space, ensuite bathrooms and private verandas, but the wood, canvas and natural colours keep it in tune with the surroundings.
 Guests will feel relaxed and at ease with nothing but comfort and exclusivity in their Meru safari tents.

 The Savuti Marsh is known as one of Africa's wildlife hotspots; landscape and ecology that supports a wide array of plant, bird and animal life.
 During the rainy summer months is when the game flocks to the Savuti region.
 A mass migration of zebra occurs as these triped ungulates arrive in the Savuti to bear their foals.

 Mornings at Camp Savuti begin with an early wake up call and optional tea and coffee before heading out on game drive.
 During the winter months, the Savuti is very dry and and the game species tend to stick to the remaining water sources, making it easier to spot them.